 In 2008 Nikolaus Bachler took over the direction of the Bayerische Staatsoper.
 Under his leadership he continued the artistic vision of his Burgtheater years.
 The great opera directors of the present day, such as Hans Neuenfels, Dmitri Tcherniakov, Martin Kušej, Krzysztof Warlikowski and Calixto Bieito are just as much represented as are drama directors like David Bösch, Andreas Kriegenburg and Antú Romero Nunes, who presented their first new productions in the opera métier here.
 New interpretations of works such as Wagner's Lohengrin (2009), Poulenc's Dialogues des Carmélites (2010), Messiaen's Saint François d'Assise (2011) and Mussorgsky's Boris Godunow (2013) were developed in collaboration with Kent Nagano; Wagner's Der Ring des Nibelungen followed in 2012.
 After the first performances of Peter Eötvös' Die Tragödie des Teufels (2010), Miroslav Srnka's Make No Noise (2011) and Jörg Widmann's Babylon, another commissioned work, South Pole by Miroslav Srnka, was premiered at the Bayerische Staatsoper in January 2016.

 At the beginning of the 2013/14 season, Nikolaus Bachler appointed the conductor Kirill Petrenko as General Music Director of the Bayerische Staatsoper.
-Together, they have since been responsible for new productions of Strauss' Die Frau ohne Schatten, Mozart's La clemenza di Tito, Zimmermann's Die Soldaten, Donizetti's Lucia di Lammermoor, Berg's Lulu, Srnka's South Pole and Wagner's Die Meistersinger von Nürnberg; Lady Macbeth of the Mtsensk District and Tannhäuser will follow in the season 2016/17.
+Together, they have since been responsible for new productions of Die Frau ohne Schatten, La clemenza di Tito, Die Soldaten, Lucia di Lammermoor, Lulu, Die Meistersinger von Nürnberg; Lady Macbeth of the Mtsensk District and Tannhäuser as well as the world premiere of Miroslav Srnka’s South Pole.
+In 2017/18, Il trittico and Parsifal will follow.

 Past events with Nikolaus Bachler